 Building your lists organically is tough and requires a long time to do so.
-However, you will be rewarded in the form of engagements, conversions, and sales.
+However, following the email marketing best practices you will be rewarded in the form of engagements, conversions, and sales.
 Keep reading to learn how to build an email list.

 18. Build your own list

 Building an engaged email list is not simple, especially if you are beginning from scratch.
 It might take years to finish your first list.

 Despite being difficult, an email list that was built organically is going to make your business grow.

 The most important part when building your own list is to get informed consent from users, which was given by the subscribers themselves by free choice.

 After that, you can curate content for an engaged audience.
 As they are interested in what you have to say, it’s easier to get high Open and Engagement Rates, which has a positive impact on your deliverability.

 Everything starts with an email list carefully built.
 Don’t take any shortcuts.
 Taking the long path is challenging, but rewarding.
 Think about that, and get informed about how to build an email list.

 Among the many types of email, there is the group of welcome messages.
 The Welcome Emails have an important role in building a solid and lasting relationship with users.